AlexanderP258/AlexanderP258/README.md

 <h1 align="center">Hej <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" height="30px">, I'm Alexander.</h1>

 <h3 align="center">I'm a passionate Full Stack Developer based in Stockholm, creating scalable solutions that make a difference.
-With expertise spanning both frontend and backend development, I specialize in building enterprise-level applications that combine robust architecture with exceptional user experience.</h3>
+With expertise spanning both frontend and backend development, I specialize in building enterprise-level applications that combine robust architecture with exceptional user experience which allows me to see the big picture while paying attention to the smallest details.</h3>

 ### 💡 **What Drives Me:**
 I believe in writing clean, maintainable code that solves real-world problems.
-My background in both front-end and back-end development allows me to see the big picture while paying attention to the smallest details.
-I'm particularly excited about the intersection of technology and sustainability, which drives my current work on carpooling solutions for the Scandinavian market.

 ### 🚀 **What I Do:**
 - Architect and develop full-stack web applications using React, Spring Boot, and .NET
-- Design and implement cloud-native solutions on AWS, Azure, and GCP
+- Design and implement cloud-native solutions on AWS and Azure
 - Create efficient CI/CD pipelines for seamless deployment and integration

 ### 🌱 I'm currently learning:
   - **Three.js & .NET MAUI** - Creating cross-platform native apps and immersive 3D web experiences
   - **LangChain** - Building advanced AI applications with LLMs
-  - **RPA with UiPath** - Automating business processes at scale

 ### 👯 I’m looking to collaborate on **projects**